Course Standards

 Type: Original Student Tutorial

-In this interactive tutorial, learn why Great Britain and her 13 American colonies split between 1763 and 1776.
+Learn why Great Britain and her 13 American colonies split between 1763 and 1776 with this interactive tutorial.
 At the end of this time span, Britain and America were at war, and the Declaration of Independence had announced the United States of America as a brand new nation, no longer colonies of Britain.

 Type: Original Student Tutorial